upala-digital-identity/docs/source/explosive-bots.rst

 .. image:: /img/deck/market.png

 A market similar to insurance emerges.
 But instead of trading coverage for premium, in Upala scores are traded for deposits.
 And the risk here is the risk of explosion.
-It is meausered by user's reputation and the efforts spent on solving CAPTCHAS (pseudonym parties, empathy tests, etc).
+It is measured by user's reputation and the efforts spent on solving CAPTCHAS (pseudonym parties, empathy tests, etc).

 .. image:: /img/deck/insurance.png